Accessibility Tools

 1. targeted search and analysis of individual DGS gestures: a list of about 20 noun-verb pairs will be generated and analysed for their co-occurrence with mouthing in the whole corpus,

-2. in addition, we will annotate and analyse several hours (about 10 hours) of spontaneous DGS conversations in the entire MEINE DGS part and analyse them with regard to the use of mouthing without manual glossing and as feedback.
+2. in addition, we will annotate and analyse several hours (about 10 hours) of spontaneous DGS conversations in the entire MEINE DGS part (Konrad et al., 2020) and analyse them with regard to the use of mouthing without manual glossing and as feedback.

-Collaborations with Roman Poryadin (independent researcher), Nina-Kristin Meister (University of Göttingen) Patrick C. Trettenbrein (MPI for Human Cognitive & Brain Sciences Leipzig) and Liona Paulus (University of Hamburg)
+Collaboration with Roman Poryadin (independent researcher), Dr. Nina-Kristin Meister (University of Göttingen), Dr. Patrick C. Trettenbrein (University of Göttingen & MPI for Human Cognitive & Brain Sciences Leipzig) and Prof. Liona Paulus (University of Hamburg).

 Latest outcome: